priyalviroja/security-paradox/src/epiphanies/the-mirage-of-control.md

 So we keep chasing the mirage.
 We keep adding controls.
 We keep believing we can architect our way to safety.

-What would it take for you to let go of control and embrace influence instead?
+What would it take to let go of control and embrace influence instead?
 </div>

 <div class="section-divider"></div>